Wednesday, 4 July 2012

 I was walking past the newsagent’s shop when somebody threw a slimy mango stone out of a window on the first floor.
 It landed where I was just about to step.
 I adjusted my stride to the left to avoid it but the stone bounced and my foot came down right on top of it.
 I slid but managed to retain my balance.

-In a driveway lined with statues – a spaniel with big eyes holding a gas lamp in its mouth, an outsized squirrel with big eyes holding an acorn, a moonying gnome etc – a folded-in-half wellington boot was pinned under the nearside front wheel of the TVR Chimaera.
+The driveway was lined with statues: a spaniel with big eyes holding a gas lamp in its mouth, an outsized squirrel with big eyes holding an acorn, a moonying gnome.
+Also, a folded-in-half wellington boot was pinned under the nearside front wheel of the TVR Chimaera.

-The builder with the swagger and the four foot spirit level called me ‘boss’ and told me his dog doesn’t like postmen.
+The builder with the swagger and the four foot spirit level called me boss and told me his dog doesn’t like postmen.
 I approached the front door of the house he was working on and the dog started barking threateningly, its hair on end.
-The builder ignored the situation and climbed some scaffolding singing Like To Get To Know You Well by Howard Jones.
-Eventually, the owner of the house came out and collected his mail from me.
+The builder ignored the situation and climbed some scaffolding singing the Howard Jones song Like To Get To Know You Well.
+Eventually, the owner of the house had to come out and collected his mail from me.

 An old man with no teeth was wheeling a broken swivel chair out to his bins.
 “Nothing lasts for ever!” he said.